WeWork laid off 2,400 employees—but its execs just got a potential extra $18 million

-Despite announcing 2,400 layoffs last month (with potentially more to come), WeWork continues to reward the executives who steered the company from potential huge IPO to financial distaster.
+Despite announcing 2,400 layoffs last month (with potentially more to come), WeWork continues to reward the executives who steered the company from potential huge IPO to financial disaster.
 The Financial Times reports that current co-CEOs Artie Minson and Sebastian Gunningham—the former president and co-chief operating officer and vice chair and chief automation officer, respectively, who were promoted to the job after founder Adam Neumann was forced out by the board—will likely receive $8 million each if they leave, and chief legal officer Jennifer Berrent will receive $1.5 million.
 The board has already considered removing all three.

 Why would any corporate board green light $8 million exit packages to embattled CEOs?
 Its how they attract top talent to lead companies with dire financial outlooks like WeWork, knowing that ejected CEOs rarely get rehired as leaders–only 5.5% of former CEOs under age 60 are hired elsewhere as CEO.